bgandon/gitlab-ansible/README.md

 ### Limitations

 The resulting GitLab installation is the most simple one.
-Full-blown, monolithic installation, that cannot scale.
+Full-blown, monolithic installation, that is not easy to scale.

 ### Omnibus package